 Gone are the days when a menu consisted of a single printed sheet of white paper; these days image is everything.
 Loud, bright colours and cartoon characters shout about a place that serves up fun with every bite.
 They also point towards food that is saturated fat-heavy and full of calories.

 This menu shows imagery in which the main ingredient appears to be is cheese – so avoid venues with menus like these if you are trying to eat healthily.
-Unhealthy female and unhealthy male diets are often encouraged by these types of advert, which promote binge eating with their eye-catching graphics, bright colours and descriptions like “overloaded” and “feast”.
+Unhealthy male and female diets are often encouraged by these types of advert, which promote binge eating with their eye-catching graphics, bright colours and descriptions like “overloaded” and “feast”.
 If you are dieting, it is a good idea to walk past diners like this with your eyes averted.